-Assets-under-construction of R8.6 million largely comprises of development and design costs relating to the construction of the STADIO Durbanville campus.
-The prior year balance largely relates to the STADIO Krugersdorp campus construction.
-The movement in the current year reclassification relates to the capitalisation of this campus.
+Assets-under-construction of R38.4 million (2023: R8.6 million) largely comprises of the development and design costs relating to the construction of the STADIO Durbanville campus.
+The assets-under-construction movement in the prior year relates to the capitalisation of the Krugersdorp campus.